 If your main goal is to get your horse or pony into the harness and then into the cart and don’t plan on doing ground driving and long lining, then going straight for the harness is the way to go.
 There are many people out there that simply can’t do the hours and miles of ground driving that I personally do, and that is perfectly fine!
 We all go about this in different ways.
 Getting your horse or pony into the cart and then putting miles on that way is absolutely acceptable.

-The long lining kit or biting rig can NOT be used to hitch to anything, not even a travois.
+The long lining kit can NOT be used to hitch to anything, not even a travois.
 There are no shaft loops and no way to attach shafts to the saddle.
 There isn’t a breeching or a breast collar.
-So both of these sets are strictly for ground work.
+So this set is strictly for ground work.

 The harness will come with the breast collar, breeching, shaft loops and traces necessary to attach your horse to a vehicle or travois.